zetxqx/inference-perf/README.md

 ### Metrics

 Different latency and throughput metrics to analyze the performance of different LLM workloads are reported.
 A snippet from an example report is below.
+For a definition of the metrics, please refer to [metrics.md](./docs/metrics.md).
 ```
 "latency": {
     "request_latency": {